ramAdam/BombTimer/README.md

 var todayIsChristmas = true;
 ```

-Modify these varibles in Bomb.html
+Modify these variable in Bomb.html